Respiratory Protection for Surface Miners

 Safety training is a must when it comes to protecting yourself from respiratory hazards.
 It provides you with the knowledge needed to stay safe on the job.

-Surface mining work is dangerous and presents respiratory health risks, but with quality safety training, you can reduce the number of accidents and illnesses on the job site.
+Miners work is dangerous and presents respiratory health risks, but with occupational safety training, you can reduce the number of accidents and illnesses on the job site.

 Learn more about mining safety.